ArcadeAntics/this.path/README.md

 are probably using it for `this.path::here()`.
-The only equivalent (that I know of) is R package **here** with its function `here::here()`. **this.path** provides a mechanism for specifying a path relative to the executing script's directory, while here provides a mechanism for specifying a path relative to the project's directory.
+The only equivalent (that I know of) is R package **here** with its function `here::here()`. **this.path** provides a mechanism for specifying a path relative to the executing script's directory, while **here** provides a mechanism for specifying a path relative to the project's root.

 As a long time **here** user, I appreciate all the functionality and convenience this package offered, but it has some faults that I could